bridgecrewio/checkov/README.md

 ```sh
 terraform show -json tf.plan | jq '.' > tf.json
 ```
-Scan result would be much user friendly.
+Scan results would be more user-friendly.
 ```sh
 checkov -f tf.json
 Check: CKV_AWS_21: "Ensure all data stored in the S3 bucket have versioning enabled"